ddmm2020/DataStructures/Management System/readme.md

-this is a management system baased on graph!
+This is a management system based on graph!

 just the baseline!

 And the improved version will be uploaded later!

 2020.5.23
-splots management system updata
+spots management system updata

 &tips